georgringer/news/Documentation/UsersManual/HowToStart/Index.rst

 #.
 Create a new sysfolder and switch to the list module.
 (Of
    course you can also use an existing sysfolder or normal page).

-#. **List view:** Use the icon in the topbar “Create new record” and search for “News
+#. :guilabel:`List` view: Use the icon in the topbar :guilabel:`Create new
-   system” and its records.
-You should see “News”, “News category” and “News Tag”.
+   record` and search for :guilabel:`News system` and its records.
+You should see :guilabel:`News`, :guilabel:`News category` and :guilabel:`News Tag`.

    #.
-Click on “News category” to create a new category.
+Click on :guilabel:`News category` to create a new category.
 Insert as many
-      categories as you want and use the field “Parent Category” to build up a category tree.
+      categories as you want and use the field :guilabel:`Parent Category` to build up a category tree.

    #.
-Click on “News” to create a new news record.
+Click on :guilabel:`News` to create a new news record.
 Fill as many fields you
       want to field, a required one is only the header.

 #. **Administration module:** Use the custom administration module which can be found
-   in the module menu inside the section "*Web*".
+   in the module menu at :guilabel:`Web > News Administration`

 .. hint::